MicrosoftDocs/fabric-docs/docs/cicd/git-integration/manage-branches.md

 ---
-title: Git integration branches
+title: Git integration workspaces
-description: Learn how to use Git branches to work in your own isolated environment and improve collaboration with your team.
+description: Learn how to use Git branches to work in your own isolated workspace environment and improve collaboration with your team.
 author: mberdugo
 ms.author: monaberdugo
 ms.reviewer: NimrodShalit